How the average American can save $1,155 a year by not paying credit card interest rate fees! Here’s how!

 Have none of this matter to you by paying your cards off in full every month!
 HA!
 That will show them!

 I fully realize that this is an “easy say, hard do” piece of advice.
 If you are in the position to do this then, by all means, DO IT!
-If you can’t manage it quite yet, then work off your debt with debt avalanche method, (which has a higher probability of success vs. debt snowball method).
+If you can’t manage it quite yet, then work off your debt with debt snowball method, (which has a higher probability of success vs. debt avalanche).
 Work towards decreasing your debt, and then only spending what you can pay off in full that next bill cycle.
-Again, “easy say, hard do” but that’s the goal, right?
+Again, “easy say, hard do” but this is the goal of how to use credit.

 Make partial payments a few times a month

 If you can’t pay them off in full every month, and if you get paid bi-weekly, pay some of your bill off with each paycheck.
-Don’t wait until you get the next statement; just pay it now, which reduces your daily accruing interest by decreasing your balance.
+Don’t wait until the billing cycle closes; just pay it now, which reduces your daily accruing interest by decreasing your balance.

 Your interest rate or APR (annual percentage rate) is calculated daily (for almost all consumer credit cards), so the less average daily balance = less interest you will pay, that’s why paying a few times a month can be very beneficial.

 I used this method for a year or so when I was starting my professional career.
 As a new Exec, I wasn’t making that much money but had all of the expenses of moving and setting up a new apartment.
 This was in my spend-happy days, so I wasn’t too concerned with money, but I hated paying any fees.

 Call them and ask to lower your interest rate